Freddie Starr: Early life

-Starr was born in Huyton in the county of Lancashire, England.
+Starr was born in Ulster Road, Liverpool, (from his autobiography) England.
+At the age of four, he moved with his family to Huyton.
 One of seven children, Starr was the son of a bricklayer, who was often unemployed.
 According to Starr, his mother Hilda (née Feihnen) was from Germany and was Jewish.
 A twin brother died at birth.
 When his father, who was also a bare-knuckled boxer, was drunk he repeatedly beat Starr up when he was a young child.
 In one incident, his father broke both of his son's legs.
 At the age of six, Starr stopped speaking, and was taken into care.
 As a result of these experiences, he was teetotal for life.
 In his 2001 autobiography Unwrapped, Starr gives speech problems as the reason he spent two years away from home as a child.
 He attended Sylvester's Primary, and later Huyton Secondary Modern.
 His father died when Starr was in his early teens.

-Starr was encouraged by his mother to perform from the age of 12 working in clubs and pubs.
+Starr was encouraged by his mother to perform from the age of 12 working in pubs and clubs.
 For five years, he was a member of the Hilda Fallon Roadshow which toured community halls and hospitals.